K-miran/HELR/README.md

 Our code requires the NTL library which is available at http://www.shoup.net/ntl/, and a c++ compiler.
-Our underlying homomorphic encryption scheme is “Homomorphic Encryption for Arithmetic of Approximate Numbers” and we referred to its library in gitHub (https://github.com/kimandrik/HEAAN)
+Our underlying homomorphic encryption scheme is “Homomorphic Encryption for Arithmetic of Approximate Numbers” and we referred to its library in the "src" folder.

   $make clean